xkisxk/tp/docs/UserGuide.md

 `/d` denotes the index of the deck to be edited and `/n` denotes the new name of the deck.

+This command is for those who want to change the name of the deck to a more suitable name.

 Format: `edit /d <index> /n <name>`

 Example of Usage: